The Bishop’s Palace and Gardens

 Multimedia Palace Tours

-Self-guided multimedia tours are available between 10am and 4pm.
-Volunteers are on hand during these hours to explain how to use the guides.
+Self-guided multimedia tours are available between 10am and 4pm during general opening hours.
+Volunteers are on hand to explain how to use the guides.

-Explore the gardens at your own pace using the Bloomberg Connects App, available anytime — at home, on the bus, or on-site.
-When visiting, connect to our free Wi-Fi and scan QR codes to access the tours.
+Explore the gardens at your own pace with our Free Digital Garden Tours via the Bloomberg Connects App, available anytime — at home, on the bus, or on-site.
+An Interactive Garden Map is also available online at any time.
+Free Wi-Fi and QR codes are available on-site.

 - 'Finding Home' Art Exhibition: 3 April – 21 June 2026